zesk/build/docs/tools/apt.md

 Technically this will install the binary and any related files as a package.
 ### `whichAptUninstall` - Install tools using `apt-get` if they are not found

-Installs an apt package if a binary does not exist in the which path.
-The assumption here is that `aptInstallPackage` will install the desired `binary`.
+Installs an apt package if a binary does not exist in the `which` path (e.g. `$PATH`) The assumption here is that `aptUninstall` will install the desired `binary`.

 Confirms that `binary` is installed after installation succeeds.

+- Location: `bin/build/tools/apt.sh`

 #### Arguments

 - `binary` - Required.
 String.
 The binary to look for.
-- `aptInstallPackage` - The package name to install if the binary is not found in the `$PATH`.
+- `aptInstallPackage` - Required.
+String.
+The package name to uninstall if the binary is found in the `$PATH`.

 #### Examples

-    whichApt shellcheck shellcheck
+    whichAptUninstall shellcheck shellcheck
-    whichApt mariadb mariadb-client
+    whichAptUninstall mariadb mariadb-client

 #### Exit codes